pgailinas/videoqa-representation-comparison/Project_Decisions.md

 Only major decisions that materially affect project design, workflow, methodology, or outcomes are recorded.

+Dates marked "XX" are approximate and will be refined from Git commit history when possible.

 ---

 ## 2026-05-XX — Adopt NExT-QA as the Primary Benchmark Dataset